barbazul/1kfa/mod_guide_player.md

 ## Reward Yourselves

-If every player is satisfied with their opportunity to receive feedback, each player gets a green token.
+If every player is satisfied with their opportunity to receive feedback, each player gets an experience point.

 If your gaming session includes food or drink, the Session Opener can be ceremonialized by refraining from the first bite or the first sip until